speedment/speedment-doc/pages/maven.md

 ```

 ## Automated Maven Builds
 Automated builds can save time and enables continues integration on our projects.
-We can instruct Maven to generate code for us automatically on each build by attaching our plugin to certain goals like this:
+Mven can be instructed to generate code for you automatically on each build by attaching the plugin to certain goals like this:

 ``` xml
 <plugin>